- Academic Essentials

 Reach out to the faculty member via the faculty member’s Columbia University email address (uni) requesting a grade review and providing rationale and supporting evidence.

-If the faculty member does not believe a grade change is warranted but the student wants to proceed, use the CBS Grade Appeal Form to escalate the appeal to Professor Wei Jiang, Vice Dean for Curriculum and Instruction and Assistant Dean and Dean of Students, Kelley Martin Blanco by providing the following:
+If the faculty member does not believe a grade change is warranted but the student wants to proceed, use the CBS Grade Appeal Form to escalate the appeal to Professor Jonah Rockoff, Vice Dean for Curriculum and Programs and Associate Dean and Dean of Students, Kelley Martin Blanco by providing the following:

 Student Name and Email